-FIG. 2.-Ingress. (a) first contact (05:06:28 UT), a tiny black dot along the solar limb. (b) Geometrical mid limb-transit (05:20:10 UT), with the appearance of a partial arc of sunlight refracted by the cytherean atmosphere near the planet's south pole. (c-d) The evolutionary appearance of the atmospheric arc (05:27:27 UT and 05:33:09 UT, respectively) is azimuthally asymmetric in brightness and increases in intensity with closing distance to the solar limb.
-All panels here, and in Figs. 3-5, are oriented with north up and east to the left.
+Figure 2.
+Ingress: (a) first contact (05:06:28 UT), a tiny black dot along the solar limb. (b) Geometrical mid limb transit (05:20:10 UT), with the appearance of a partial arc of sunlight refracted by the Cytherean atmosphere near the planet's south pole. (c)-(d) The evolutionary appearance of the atmospheric arc (05:27:27 UT and 05:33:09 UT, respectively) is azimuthally asymmetric in brightness and increases in intensity with closing distance to the solar limb.
+All frames here, and in Figures 3-5, are oriented with north up and east to the left.